Meet the Governors

 Finance Committee - HR Committee - Buildings & Infrastructure Committee

 I live in Cranfield with my wife and son Charlie, who has recently moved on to Holywell, after really loving his time at our superb Cranfield C of E Academy.
 I am proud to be involved in helping the Academy’s fantastic leadership team provide outstanding education to the children of Cranfield and surrounding villages.
 I'm also honoured to have been asked to take on the role of Vice Chair of Governors, Chair of the Buildings & Infrastructure committee and to have recently been elected a member Governor.
 I also represent Primary/Lower Schools on Central Bedfordshire Councils Schools Forum which acts as a consultative/decision making body for funding issues.
 In my work life I identify ways to save energy and energy costs for large users and have recently set up my own consultancy business and have been working across the world.
 During my time on the Governing body I have been able to apply some of my knowledge to the Academy's benefit which I will continue doing.
 Oh yes, and in my spare time I help run our villages' very successful Cranfield Colts Football Club!

 Sarah Brown - Govenor

-EYFS Governor - Curriculum and Standards Committee - HR Committee - Headteacher Performance Management Committee
+EYFS Governor - HR Committee - Headteacher Performance Management Committee